Pr0ject414/Sims4Rewind/Upgrades.md

 ---

-## 1. Desktop Notifications for Key Events
+## 1. Desktop Notifications for Key Events (Implemented)

 **This is the most impactful and practical next feature to enhance the user experience.**

-* **Description:** The application would show brief, non-intrusive desktop notifications for important events, allowing the user to have peace of mind that the application is working without needing to open the main window.
+*   **Description:** The application now shows brief, non-intrusive desktop notifications for important events, allowing the user to have peace of mind that the application is working without needing to open the main window.
-* **Events to Notify:**
+*   **Events Notified:**
-    * Backup successfully created (e.g., "Backup of *Slot_00000001.save* created.").
+    *   Backup successfully created.
-    * Monitoring has stopped due to an error (e.g., "Error: Saves folder is no longer accessible.").
+    *   Monitoring started/stopped.
-    * Initial backup scan is complete.
+    *   Initial backup scan complete.
+    *   Errors during file operations (e.g., failed to read file, backup error).
 *   **Benefit:** Provides immediate, "set it and forget it" confidence.
 Users are instantly aware of successful backups and, more importantly, are alerted if the tool stops working for any reason.
-* **Implementation Plan:**
-    1. This feature can be added with minimal changes to the existing structure.
-The `QSystemTrayIcon` class is the ideal place to manage notifications.
-    2. A new `show_notification(title, message)` method would be added to the `SystemTrayIcon` class.
-    3. New signals, like `notification_requested = pyqtSignal(str, str)`, would be added to the `Sims4RewindApp` main window.
-    4. The `BackupHandler` would emit this new signal upon success or error, which would then be connected to the system tray's notification method.
+*   **Implementation Details:** This feature was added by extending the `SystemTrayIcon` class, adding new notification signals to `BackupService` and `BackupHandler`, and connecting these signals to the system tray's notification method.

 ---